kelvinng129/Context-Snapper-Chrome-Extensions/README.md

 Instant Screenshot: Captures the visible part of your current tab immediately.
 Context Capture:*Automatically* fetches the Page Title and URL.
 Smart Copying:
-1. Copy All: Copies the Image, Title, and clickable Link to your clipboard (great for pasting into Slack, Teams, or Notion).
+1. Copy All: Copies the Image, Title, and clickable Link to your clipboard (great for pasting into Word, Teams, or Notion).
 2. Copy Link: Copies just the URL.
-3. Copy Image:Copies just the screenshot.
+3. Copy Image:Copies just the screenshot.(Can paste it into applications like WhatsApp, it doesn't need to be saved to your device.)
 4. Download: Save the screenshot as a `.png` file locally.

 Installation: